Need a little design inspiration for creating an awesome app icon? Here are 19 examples and what makes them impactful.

 Flo

-Plenty of period tracking apps use hearts, leaves, and flowers, so it can be refreshing to see something different.
-Flo stays similar to its competitors with the color choices (I’m sorry to say it’s yet another pinkish, coral, ladies) but opts for a sleek feather for its icon.
-Perhaps the image itself doesn’t necessarily convey the app’s main functionality immediately.
-Still, it does inspire a particular feeling (lightness, being carefree), which is what you’d want in an app like this.
+Plenty of period tracking apps use hearts and flowers, so it can be refreshing to see something different.
+Flo stays similar to its competitors with the color choices (I’m sorry to say it’s yet another pinkish, coral, ladies).
+However, it uses a feather for its app icon.

 ChatWith